Data-and-Trust-Alliance/DPS/specification.md

 The Annex contain normative vocabulary to be used when it applies.
 These vocabulary SHALL be used when they apply.

-### Data Collection Methods
+### Data Collection Method Codes

 The following defined vocabulary are to be used for the "Method".
-The vocabulary to use is the whole

 - source URI: `https://github.com/Data-and-Trust-Alliance/DPS/Method`